 what we already know: Several severe genetic bottlenecks occurred in soybean.
 Compared to the wild species, the genetic diversity

 was halved, resulting in a loss of 81% of rare alleles (Hyten et al., 2006).
-Additionally, two major bottlenecks occurred during the development of North American modern cultivars, where only a few landraces were used.
-And as a result of intensive soybean breeding over the past 75 years.
+Additionally, two major bottlenecks occurred during the development of North American modern cultivars, where only relatively few landraces were used.
+As a result of intensive soybean breeding over the past 75 years.
 Elite cultivars have emerged, but they are derived from only about 19 landraces.
 Consequently, the North American breeding pools now retain only 72% of genome diversity and have lost 79% of rare alleles found in diverse landraces (Gizlice et al., 1996).

 soybean needs to be grown in the north: Modern soybean breeding has led to yield increases of 229 kg ha−1 yr−1 (Rincker et al., 2014),